 GRANTS

 All libraries applying for grants or continuing education stipends from the Library of Michigan must submit a valid, current UEI number with their application.
-A UEI is a Unique Entity Identifier.
+A UEI is a Unique Entity Identifier from SAM.gov.
 If your library is part of a municipality, the municipality is responsible for applying for or confirming the UEI number.
 If your library is an independent entity, then your library is responsible for applying for or confirming the UEI number.
 The overview below has more information on to apply for a UEI at SAM.gov.

-TECH BAN for Federally Funded Grants
+Tech Ban for Federally Funded Grants

 Grantees may not purchase telecommunications or video surveillance equipment or services from companies with an Exclusion in their SAM.gov record.
 Please check SAM.gov when purchasing technology equipment to confirm the manufacturer of the equipment is not a banned company!
 This applies to ALL federal funding regardless of the agency or department the funds are received from.